 London Overground has achieved some of its targets.
-RTA was worse than previous quarter and the same period a year ago.
+RTA was better than previous quarter and the same period a year ago.
 The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge and the poor performance of other TOC's.
-Customer complaints have increased compared to Q3 2014-15.